Exoplanet: Early speculations

-In the sixteenth century, the Italian philosopher Giordano Bruno, an early supporter of the Copernican theory that Earth and other planets orbit the Sun (heliocentrism), put forward the view that fixed stars are similar to the Sun and are likewise accompanied by planets.
+In the 16th century, the Italian philosopher Giordano Bruno, an early supporter of the Copernican theory that Earth and other planets orbit the Sun (heliocentrism), put forward the view that fixed stars are similar to the Sun and are likewise accompanied by planets.

-In the eighteenth century, the same possibility was mentioned by Isaac Newton in the "General Scholium" that concludes his Principia.
+In the 18th century, the same possibility was mentioned by Isaac Newton in the "General Scholium" that concludes his Principia.
 Making a comparison to the Sun's planets, he wrote "And if the fixed stars are the centres of similar systems, they will all be constructed according to a similar design and subject to the dominion of One."

 In 1938, D.Belorizky demonstrated that it was realistic to search for exo-Jupiters by using transit photometry.

 In 1952, more than 40 years before the first hot Jupiter was discovered, Otto Struve wrote that there is no compelling reason that planets could not be much closer to their parent star than is the case in the Solar System, and proposed that Doppler spectroscopy and the transit method could detect super-Jupiters in short orbits.

 Discredited claims

 Claims of exoplanet detections have been made since the nineteenth century.
 Some of the earliest involve the binary star 70 Ophiuchi.
 In 1855, William Stephen Jacob at the East India Company's Madras Observatory reported that orbital anomalies made it "highly probable" that there was a "planetary body" in this system.
 In the 1890s, Thomas J. J. See of the University of Chicago and the United States Naval Observatory stated that the orbital anomalies proved the existence of a dark body in the 70 Ophiuchi system with a 36-year period around one of the stars.
 However, Forest Ray Moulton published a paper proving that a three-body system with those orbital parameters would be highly unstable.

 Multiple claims have been made that 61 Cygni might have a planetary system.
 Kaj Strand of the Sproul Observatory in 1942 observed tiny but systematic variations in the orbital motions of 61 Cygni A and B, suggesting that a third body of about 16 Jupiter masses must be orbiting 61 Cygni A. Multiple further claims were made, but more recent observations have yet to find confirmation.
-More information at 61 Cygni:Claims of a planetary system.
+More information at 61 Cygni § Claims of a planetary system.

-Around the same time that 61 Cygni was being investigated, similar claims about the presence of exoplanets were made about Lalande 21185: Lalande 21185#Past claims of planets.
+Around the same time that 61 Cygni was being investigated, similar claims about the presence of exoplanets were made about Lalande 21185: Lalande 21185 § Past claims of planets.

 During the 1950s and 1960s, Peter van de Kamp of Swarthmore College made another prominent series of detection claims, this time for planets orbiting Barnard's Star.
 Astronomers now generally regard all early reports of detection as erroneous.

 In 1991, Andrew Lyne, M. Bailes and S. L. Shemar claimed to have discovered a pulsar planet in orbit around PSR 1829-10, using pulsar timing variations.
 The claim briefly received intense attention, but Lyne and his team soon retracted it.